 A day visit to a nearby resort is the perfect opportunity to experience resort life.
 Depending on the package, guests will be able to enjoy meals, alcoholic & non-alcoholic beverages, the beach & the pool.
 Indulge yourself in a drink at Resort Bar or use Swimming Pool to try something different.

 Available resorts: Meeru Island Resort, Adaaran Hudhuranfushi, Cinnamon Dhonveli

 Surfing.
-Surfing in Dhiffushi is not so popular comparing to Thulusdhoo or Himmafushi.
-It’s because of remote location of surf spots.
-So in any case you have to hire a boat to go to nearby.
+Surfing in Dhiffushi is not so popular compared to Thulusdhoo or Himmafushi.
+It’s because of the remote location of surf spots.
+So, in any case, you have to hire a boat to go nearby.